desci-labs/desci-codex/packages/lib/README.md

 // Initialize FlightSQL client for queries const flightClient = newFlightSqlClient('http://localhost:5102');
 // or use the local default: newFlightSqlClient(DEFAULT_LOCAL_FLIGHT);
-// or use our public testnet node: newFlightSqlClient('ceramic-one-dev-rpc.desci.com');
+// or use our public testnet node: newFlightSqlClient('https://ceramic-one-dev.desci.com:5102');

 // Initialize stream client for mutations const streamClient = newStreamClient({
   ceramic: 'http://localhost:5101'
 });
-// or use our public testnet node: newStreamClient('ceramic-one-dev-rpc.desci.com');
+// or use our public testnet node: newStreamClient('https://ceramic-one-dev-rpc.desci.com:5101');

-// Setup DID for authenticated operations const seed = new Uint8Array(32); // Your 32-byte seed
+// Setup DID for authenticated operations
+// Generate a secure 32-byte seed.
+Persist it securely; never commit to VCS. import { randomBytes } from 'crypto';
+const seed = randomBytes(32);

 const provider = new Ed25519Provider(seed);
 const did = new DID({ provider });
 await did.authenticate();